salaheddeeen/ubisoft/README.md

 6. run below command to create docker image for webapp: docker build  -t webservice:v1 .

-7. move to root directotry and run below cmd to start all services docker-compose up -d
+7. move to root directory and run below cmd to start all services docker-compose up -d